N0rz3/GitSint/README.md

 **This project is [License GPL v3](https://www.gnu.org/licenses/gpl-3.0.fr.html) be sure to follow all rules 👍**

 ### **💖 Thanks**
-If you like what i do please subscribe 💖.
+- If you like what i do please subscribe 💖.
 And if you find this tool is useful don't forget to star 🌟
+- This tool is inspired by [GitFive](https://github.com/mxrch/GitFive) made by [mxrch](https://github.com/mxrch)

 **💶 Support me 👇**